Rafael Lusvarghi: Luhansk campaign

-On September 20, 2014, having been convoked by the Continental Unity and the Brazilian Front, Lusvarghi, in the context of War in Donbass, costed his own trip to the Russian puppet state of the Luhansk People's Republic, where he was alleged in Sloviansk and entered the artillery of the Prizrak Brigade, associated to the Unity, in a battalion commanded by the Colombian Victor Afonso Lenta, operating a BM-21 Grad vehicle.
+On September 20, 2014, having been convoked by the Continental Unity and the Brazilian Front, Lusvarghi, in the context of War in Donbas, costed his own trip to the Russian puppet state of the Luhansk People's Republic, where he was alleged in Sloviansk and entered the artillery of the Prizrak Brigade, associated to the Unity, in a battalion commanded by the Colombian Victor Afonso Lenta, operating a BM-21 Grad vehicle.
 On occasion, Lusvarghi reported to have been motivated by family links to the Russian people, plus aversion to liberalism and NATO's advances, specially representing the interests of the United States and the European Union.
 Afterwards, he reported having become a supporter of the Fourth Political Theory.

 Initially fighting for the Paltinik unit as a soldier of the infantry duty, he was transferred for the Babay unit in November, where he quickly became an instructor, being promoted in January 2015 to first sergeant and returning to Paltinik, afterwards being promoted to senior lieutenant.
 Lusvarghi fought aside at least three other Brazilians in this early period, and received, as a tribute to the hard liquor of his native country, the nom de guerre "Cachaça", which he used for the same period in social media.

 During the war, Lusvarghi came to head his own unit, with volunteers from many nationalities, including Brazilians, called Vikernes, named after the Norwegian musician Varg Vikernes, who was afterwards informed of the tribute by Lusvarghi himself.
 In April 2015, he was harmed in action in the Donetsk International Airport and hospitalised.
 According to a report by the Security Service of Ukraine, he took part in duty in the Donetsk localities of Horlivka, Permovaisk and Verhulivka, plus in the Luhansk Oblast localities of Starobesheve and Debaltseve, receiving a medal from Igor Strelkov.
 After being allegedly disappointed by the resolutions of Minsk II, the behaviour of the allied group Rusich and the low quality of new soldiers, he returned to Brazil.